 The primary cause for confusion is the misinterpretation of the term, and thus the process.
 It is just that – not a once-off event, but rather a continual process between designers and engineers.
 A common misconception is that once the prototype is ready for engineering, it is the end of the design work and the beginning of the engineering process.
 When designers first handover their prototypes to their engineering team, it should not be the first and only time the two departments interact with one another – far from it.

-This is a fairly simplistic view of the product development process.
+This is a fairly simplistic view of the product development process, and it can hurt the way you approach certain projects such as building an app.
 When designers handoff design prototypes to their engineering colleagues it must be seen as a collaborative process, rather than something conducted in isolation.
 Just like any successful team in any department, collaboration is key.

 What does this look like?